What knowledge and skills? How does it work?

 The team is led by Sarah T, who worked at Coventry Refugee Migrant Centre in 2007 on the therapeutic service and women's project, before becoming a housing & women's worker with the Hope Projects.
 This was when she was volunteering at the Coventry Peace House Night Shelter, and living in the Peace House housing coop.
 She had the opportunity to support and empower destitute asylum seeking , refugee and migrant women with many issues they faced.
 The Ujamaa project was built, relations with legal advisors and other projects nurtured and a Masters in Migration and Social Policy taken to enable her to work with universities, groups and women to lobby for a better system.
 She worked for the BIRCH community hosting project, after a Irish sabbatical, and also at the Rape and Sexual Violence Project as the asylum and refugee worker.
 She is currently working with the NHS as a GP Social Prescribing Link Worker, and coordinates Baobab.

-Rani, Saku, Jabeen, Hanieh and Talha have completed the LUSH funded training and are all using their skills and initiative to support women, those who identify as women and occasionally men, while gaining experience and knowledge with 1-1 advocacy and casework.
+Rani, Saku, Gimbi, Jabeen, Hanieh, Hannan and Talha have completed the LUSH funded training and are using their skills and initiative to support women, those who identify as women and occasionally men, while gaining experience and knowledge with 1-1 advocacy and casework.
+Gimbi and Hannan have moved to advocate in different forums, but stay connected to campaigns and social actions.
+Saku is focusing on her legal qualifications from September and will be representing women as a solicitor in the near future we hope.
 We are working to develop links to community centres, so we can reach women who aren't already in contact with the refugee and migrant sector.

 Orit, Gulla & Muna are interpreters who support advocates.
 Gaja and Rakinder are a university students who help advocates research, edit emails and draft letters as needed.